danielricks/autoplay/README.md

-# autoplay: A learning environment for interactive fiction
+# autoplay: a learning environment for interactive fiction

 Autoplay is a learning environment for creating agents that play text-based games.
 Supported games include Zork I-III and other z-machine interpretable files (.z5).
 These games are provided as part of this repository.